-Below is a list of communities that have previously participated in large-scale partnerships (15 projects or more over the course of 12–18 months) with the Resilient Communities Project.
+Below is a list of communities that have previously participated in large-scale partnerships (15 projects or more over the course of 12–18 months) or small-scale partnerships (1–5 projects over 9–12 months) with the Resilient Communities Project.
 Follow the links to learn more about the projects that were undertaken and the student deliverables from each partnership.

 2018–2019: Ramsey County

 Ramsey County partnered with RCP on 14 projects to advance and align the county's strategic priorities and goals of well-being, prosperity, opportunity, and accountability.

 Scott County partnered with RCP on 14 projects designed to consider the challenges and opportunities presented by rapid growth, and to implement the County's long-range 2040 comprehensive plan.

 The City of Ramsey partnered with RCP on 21 projects to further the city’s strategic planning priorities, which include financial stability, a connected community, smart citizen-focused government, and an efficient organization.